Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 Netflix was running Java 21 with SpringBoot 3 and embedded Tomcat.
 After enabling virtual threads for request handling, they started seeing intermittent timeouts and hung instances.
 Applications would stop serving traffic entirely while the JVM remained alive.
 The telltale symptom was thousands of sockets stuck in CLOSE_WAIT state.
 CLOSE_WAIT is a TCP socket state that means the remote side has closed the connection, but the local application has not yet closed its end.
 Sockets piling up in this state usually indicate the application is stuck and not processing connections.

 The problem traced back to the Brave/Zipkin distributed tracing library.
 When a request completed, the code called brave.RealSpan.finish(), which used a synchronized block internally.
 Inside that synchronized block, the code attempted to acquire a ReentrantLock for reporting.
-The sequence was:
+Here is the sequence:

 With 4 vCPUs, Netflix had 4 carrier threads.
 After 4 virtual threads got pinned inside RealSpan.finish(), the carrier pool was exhausted.
 No new requests could be served.

-Tomcat kept accepting connections and creating virtual threads for each request, but these threads could not be scheduled because all carriers were pinned.
+Tomcat kept accepting connections and creating virtual threads for each request, but those threads could not be scheduled because all carriers were pinned.
 They sat in the scheduler queue while still holding the socket, which explains the climbing CLOSE_WAIT count.
-Heap dump analysis revealed:

-The deadlock pattern: lock holder releases the lock, the next thread is notified, but that thread cannot run because all carriers are pinned.
+The lock holder releases the lock, the next thread gets notified, but that thread cannot run because all carriers are pinned.
 The system is permanently stuck.

-The Netflix case is a good example of why pinning is hard to catch in practice.
-The synchronized block was not in their code.
+The synchronized block was not in Netflix’s own code.
 It was inside a third-party library (Brave).
-The developers had no idea that a tracing library was using synchronized in a way that would cause carrier thread exhaustion.
-You cannot always control which libraries use synchronized internally, and that is what makes this problem dangerous.
+The developers had no idea that a tracing library was using synchronized in a way that could exhaust carrier threads.
+You cannot always control which libraries use synchronized internally, and you cannot always read the source of every transitive dependency on your classpath.

 Broader Ecosystem Impact